Local License Server

 Troubleshooting

 The client app can be installed like a regular app, or via MDM.
 After installation, switch the licensing method from Remote Activation to Local Activation.
-Each of our apps using dedicated API calls, in this example we use mimiq.
+Each of our apps uses dedicated API calls, in this example we use mimiq.

 with the app name you are deploying the Local License Server for.